pearkes/heroku-buildpack-pelican/Readme.md

     -----> Generating static content for deploy

-The buildpack will detect if your project is suitable for pelican if it has a pelican.conf.py file and content file in it's root.
-If you're new to pelican, and wish to look at possible themes or examples, check out [Bait](http://github.com/pearkes/bait)
+The buildpack will detect if your project is suitable for pelican if it has a pelican.conf.py file and content directory containing a markdown file.
+If you're new to pelican, and wish to look at possible themes or examples, check out [Bait](http://github.com/pearkes/bait).